fum-cs/dl-fall-2023/about.md

 - [**CS182 Deep Reinforcement Learning**](https://inst.eecs.berkeley.edu/~cs182/sp23/): A course from UC Berkeley that introduces the basic concepts and algorithms of reinforcement learning and how to apply them to problems such as robotics, games, and natural language processing.
 - [**Learn PyTorch**](https://www.learnpytorch.io/): A website that provides tutorials and examples on how to use PyTorch for various deep learning tasks.

+## <a name="Grading"></a>Grading:
+* Homework – 40% <br>
+* Quizes – 40% <br>
+— Will consist of mathematical problems and/or programming assignments.
+* Endterm – 20%

+## <a name="Academic-Honor-Code"></a>Academic Honor Code:
+Honesty and integrity are vital elements of the academic works.
+All your submitted assignments must be entirely your own (or your own group's).

+We will follow the standard of Faculty of Mathematical Sciences approach:
+* You should not use code of others or be looking at code of others when you write your own: You can talk to people but have to write your own solution/code
+*  You can talk to others about the algorithm(s) to be used to solve a homework problem; as long as you then mention their name(s) on the work you submit

+## <a name="Questions"></a>Questions?
+I will be having office hours for this course on Monday (10:00 AM--11:30 AM).
+If this is not convenient, email me at m.amintoosi@um.ac.ir or talk to me after class.

+## Our Slack workspace
 Come and [join our Slack](https://join.slack.com/t/fum-cs/shared_invite/zt-1zntzuw2t-JOWbsyQdGASNz~40AhWy_Q) group to engage in course discussions.

 <!-- ## Lecture